How To Get Rid Of Stretch Marks Fast?

 How Are Stretch Marks Formed?

 The elastin fibers in the dermis layer of the skin make the skin firm and elastic.
-It is the elastin fiber that produces the nutrient called collagen that gives a particular hue to the skin.
+The elastin fiber produces the nutrient called collagen that gives a particular hue to the skin.

-When the skin gets overstretched the dermis layer (lies between the epidermis and hypodermis) gets torn and this can cause disruption in the production of collagen.
+When the skin gets overstretched, the dermis layer (which lies between the epidermis and hypodermis) gets torn, which can disrupt collagen production.

-If the skin is stretched beyond its elasticity limits, the skin is unable to get back to its original position due to a lack of collagen.
-This results in the formation of scars (stretch marks) on the skin.
+If the skin is stretched beyond its elasticity limits, it cannot get back to its original position due to a lack of collagen.
+This results in scars (stretch marks) on the skin.

-Stretch marks are caused by any changes in the body that cause a fast and prolonged expansion in any particular area of the body.
+Stretch marks are caused by changes in the body that cause a fast and prolonged expansion in any particular area.

 Pregnancy tops the list of reasons for stretch marks.
 Ninety percent of pregnant women will get stretch marks around their abdomen, hips, and thighs.